01 of 03

 August is the final month of the season for the Stern Grove Festival.
 You can't beat the performers, the price (free) or the laid-back San Francisco ambiance at this outdoor summer concert series.

-August is blue whale and humpback whale season around San Francisco.
-Find out how, when and where you can see them in the San Francisco Whale Watching Guide.
+August is the blue whale and humpback whale season around San Francisco.
+Find out how, when and where you can see them in the San Francisco whale watching guide.

 Special Events in August

 The annual events listed above happen every year, but they're not all that's going on in San Francisco in August.
 If you're looking for a fun concert, sporting event or theatrical performance try these resources:

 - All you have to do is sign up for a free account with Goldstar to get access to discounted tickets for performances and save on some San Francisco attractions.
 Even better, it's just as useful when you're at home as it is when you're visiting San Francisco.